Gilda Renfrow Six

 Gilda loved flowers, particularly gardenias.
 She has several in her yard.

-In 1985 Gilda completed a beautiful mosaic honoring the 1st Maine Division's escape from 120,000 Chinese during the Korean War.
-It was placed in the Marine Corps Museum in Parris Island, SC.
-In December 1985 Walt and Gilda attended a San Diego Reunion of the Chosen Few survivors of the battle of the Changjin Reservoir.
+In December 1985, Walt and Gilda attended a San Diego Reunion of the Chosen Few survivors of the Battle of the Chosin Reservoir.
 Walt and Gilda traveled through Houston on their way back home.

-A cousin, USAF Captain Michael Davenport and wife arranged for them to tour NASA.
-While there they met the first teacher selected to travel in space, Christa McAuliffe.
-They had a photo taken with her and the alternate Barbara Morgan.
-Gilda asked for a photo and autograph.
-They happily obliged.
+A cousin, USAF Captain Michael Davenport, and his wife arranged for them to tour NASA.
+While there, they met the first teacher selected to travel in space, Christa McAuliffe.
+They had a photo taken with her and the alternate, Barbara Morgan.
+Gilda asked for a photo and autograph, and they happily obliged.
 A photo was made with Walt and the two teachers.
-Walt said, "I want my arms around you if I am going to have my picture taken with two good looking girls."
+Walt said, "I want my arms around you if I am going to have my picture taken with two good-looking girls."
 They all put their arms around each other.

-In 1993 Gilda and Walt made a trip to Korea.
-This was a thank you from the Korean government to show their appreciation to who fought so bravely for their freedom.
-Walt and Gilda went to Panmunjom, North Korea.
-This was where the war ended with Armistice talks.
+In 1993, Gilda and Walt made a trip to South Korea.
+This was a thank you from the Korean government to show their appreciation to those who fought so bravely for their freedom.
+Walt and Gilda went to Panmunjom, North Korea, where the war ended with Armistice talks.

 Walt died on April 29, 2005, in Wilson Memorial Hospital.
 He was buried in Springhill Presbyterian Church cemetery.

-In 2006 Gilda presented a commissioned 9 by 5 foot mosaic mural of Kenly in 1981 to the Tobacco Farm Life Museum.
-The title is Tobacco Land and it weighs more than 100 pounds.
+In 2006, Gilda presented a commissioned 9-by-5-foot mosaic mural of Kenly in 1981 to the Tobacco Farm Life Museum.
+The title is Tobacco Land, and it weighs more than 100 pounds.
 Gilda spent over five months working on it.
-It has tobacco plants, field and barn.
+It features tobacco plants, a field, and a barn.
 Gilda has completed two other mosaics with an Egyptian theme.

 Oldest son Mark died on March 9, 2007, of heart and kidney problems.
 He was a member of the Masons.
 Mark was gifted in drawing and writing.